aiogram/aiogram/docs/dispatcher/webhook.rst

 After you read it, you can start to read this section.

 Generally to use webhook with aiogram you should use any async web framework.
-Buy out of the box aiogram has an aiohttp integration, so we'll use it.
+By out of the box aiogram has an aiohttp integration, so we'll use it.

 .. note::